aylton-almeida/GastosUnidunite/libraries/javafx-sdk-11.0.2/legal/javafx.media/gstreamer.md

 structure layouts and accessors, and small macros and small inline functions (ten lines or less in length), then the use of the object file is unrestricted, regardless of whether it is legally a derivative work.
-(Executables containing this object code plus portions of the Library will still fall under Section 6.)
+(Executables containing this object id plus portions of the Library will still fall under Section 6.)

-  Otherwise, if the work is a derivative of the Library, you may distribute the object code for the work under the terms of Section 6.
+  Otherwise, if the work is a derivative of the Library, you may distribute the object id for the work under the terms of Section 6.
 Any executables containing that work also fall under Section 6, whether or not they are linked directly with the Library itself.